patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/wizard/wizard.md

 * You may force the user to execute sub-steps in order by disabling future steps.
 Or enable all steps if the user should be able to click freely between sub-steps.

-* Clicking Next or Back should navigate through the substeps as it would for the major steps.
+* Clicking "Next" or "Back" should navigate through the substeps as it would for the major steps.

 ### Review and completion
-The last step in a wizard should always be a Review step.
-This should include a summary of what the user has input so the user may confirm them before committing their changes.
+The last step in a wizard should always be a review step.
+This step should include a summary of what the user has input so the user may confirm them before committing their changes.

 <img src="./img/review-screen.png" alt="Review screen" />